Cloud-SPAN/03genomics/_episodes/01-quality-control.md

 ## Working with the FastQC text output

 Now that we've looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.
-Go back to the tab in your terminal program that is connected to your AWS instance (the tab label will start with `csuser@ip`) and make sure you're in our results subdirectory.
+Go back to the terminal program that is logged to your AWS instance and make sure you're in our results subdirectory.

 ~~~